modelab/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 ![IMAGE](images/1-1-2/1-1-2_015-find3.png)
 >A small arrow will also be displayed next to each item in the list which points to its corresponding component on the canvas.
-Try moving the Find dialog box around on the canvas and watch the arrows rotate in to keep track of their components.
+Try moving the Find dialog box around on the canvas and watch the arrows rotating to remain pointed at their components.
 Clicking on the Find result will try to place the component (on the canvas) next to the Find dialog box.